outsidedav/swift/data/sql.md

 All of these calls take a handler that is called once and runs it when the database call is complete.

-## Using the ORM with Kitura
+## Using ORM with Kitura

-To make it easier to try out the ORM, the [FoodTrackerBackend tutorial](https://github.com/IBM/FoodTrackerBackend) can save and fetch the Meal objects from the iOS app, and into a PostgreSQL database by using the ORM.
+To make it easier to try out ORM, the [FoodTrackerBackend tutorial](https://github.com/IBM/FoodTrackerBackend) can save and fetch the Meal objects from the iOS app, and into a PostgreSQL database by using ORM.
 Even if you complete the tutorial, it is worth going through it again to see the power of Swift-Kuery-ORM, and how it can simplify your Kitura code.

 ## Using Swift-Kuery directly

-If the ORM limits you because you need more control over your database, you can use the SQL abstraction layer, [Swift-Kuery](http://github.com/IBM-Swift/Swift-Kuery), where you can make an SQL query.
+If ORM limits you because you need more control over your database, you can use the SQL abstraction layer, [Swift-Kuery](http://github.com/IBM-Swift/Swift-Kuery), where you can make an SQL query.